sabifo4/fasta-phylip-partitions/README.md

 mv $file $name
 done
 ```
-You will also need to create a text file with the names (one name per row) of all the species that are present in the alignments.
+You will also need to create a text file called `species_names.txt` with the names (one name per row) of all the species that are present in the alignments.
 The content of this file should look like this:

 ```
 name_sp1